 How to choose the right email layout?

 Choosing your email layout is an art that can be mastered once you consider the purpose of your email and your user.
 If you are confused about what type of email layout would be perfect for you.
 Let us make it easy for you!
-Think about the type of marketing campaigns you are sending to your users, the email content, and on what device they are going to read it.
+Think about:

 As an email marketer, you can always try and test various email layouts and understand which one works best for your audience.